chaszhazha/videosplicing/README.md

 =============
 Created on Janurary 16th 2013

-jQuery and apollo.js are needed for this plugin to work.
+jQuery is needed for this plugin to work.